 Lab Setup for Microsoft Exam Azure AZ-900

 The Cloud could be described as simply using somebody else's CPU and memory, basically somebody else computer.
 Just so we understand the concept, let me share this video with you.
-It is an ancient video relating to a VMware product, but to me it clearly demonstrate what cloud computing (name it Azure, VMware or Google Cloud) can do for you, how flexible "borrowing" resource from the Cloud could be for your business:
+It is an ancient video relating to a VMware product, but to me it clearly demonstrates what cloud computing (name it Azure, VMware or Google Cloud) can do for you, how flexible "borrowing" resources from the Cloud could be for your business:

 These are the contents of this article: